Updated May 10, 2017

 The Commonwealth forgoes a large amount of potential revenue each year through spending on business tax breaks aimed at supporting economic development in Massachusetts.
 Although often not subject to the regular and close scrutiny given to on-budget programs, spending on these tax breaks is no different in its bottom line effect than direct spending through the state budget; each type of spending has a cost and thus limits the resources available for other state priorities.

 Some of the state’s economic development tax breaks are automatically available to businesses of all kinds.
 Other such tax breaks apply only to businesses operating in specific industries or reward only certain kinds of business activities.
 Accordingly, we refer to these narrowly targeted tax breaks as “special business tax breaks”.
-Largely because of the enactment of new special business tax breaks, the cost of this category of tax breaks will have nearly tripled between 1996 and 2017, rising from about $370 million in FY 1996 to just over $1.0 billion in 2017, adjusted for inflation (see chart, below).1 (For a more detailed discussion of the different categories of business tax breaks see MassBudget’s report, “Business Tax Breaks in Massachusetts”).
+Largely because of the enactment of new special business tax breaks, the cost of this category of tax breaks will have close to tripled between 1996 and 2018, rising from about $370 million in Fiscal Year (FY) 1996 to what the Massachusetts Department of Revenue estimates will be a little over $1.0 billion in FY 2018, adjusted for inflation (see chart, below).1

 Much of this cost growth has been driven by three major, industry-specific tax breaks enacted over the past 20 years: tax breaks for manufacturing companies, tax breaks for mutual fund companies and tax breaks for movie production companies.
 While of significantly smaller scale than these three, in recent years the state also has been paying for a new life sciences tax break (included in category “Others created since FY96” in chart, above).
 These four special business tax breaks are described briefly in the section below.